 Premiums comprise corporate pension business.
 For premiums in respect of corporate pension business investment risk is borne by policyholders and transacted within the UK.
 All direct single and regular premiums are group pension business.
-The £1.5 billion bulk annuity reassurance accepted from Phoenix Life in 2005 to Prudential Pensions Limited was re-captured by Phoenix Life in 2006 giving rise to the substantial refund of premiums in Prudential Pensions Ltd in 2006.
-Premiums for 2007 are nil as all business is investment contracts without discretionary participation features and are deposit accounted, as described in note 1 (c).
+Premiums for 2008 and 2007 are nil as all business is investment contracts without discretionary participation features and are deposit accounted, as described in the accounting policies part (c).